 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this condition.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing a disease.
-Although risk factors often influence the development of mastocytosis, most do not directly cause the disorder.
-Some people with several risk factors never develop the mastocytosis, while others with no known risk factors do.
+Although risk factors often influence the development of mastocytosis, most do not directly cause the condition.
+Some people with several risk factors never develop mastocytosis, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.